ruijarimba/azure-pipelines-guidelines/README.md

 or
 [making a small donation 💰](https://www.paypal.com/donate?hosted_button_id=LEA579SCNQ426) to the author.
-Or, as an alternative, help make the world a better place by supporting your local charity or helping someone in need.
+Or, as an alternative, help make the world a better place by supporting your local charity or helping someone in need!

 Your support is greatly appreciated!